B2.12 Solve problems involving ratios, including percents and rates, using appropriate tools and strategies.

 • How did you find the activity?
 How did you feel during the activity?
 What was challenging for you?

-• What equivalent reports did you find?
-How do we know that it is an equivalent ratio?
+• What equivalent ratios did you find?
+How do you know that they are equivalent ratios?
 Explain your reasoning.

 • What strategies can be used to find the equivalent ratios?
 How do you know?